harikt/aurav2book/manuscript/router.md

 The `web_router` is an object of type _Aura\Router\Router_ .
-So if you are familiar with [Aura.Router](https://github.com/auraphp/Aura.Router) then you are done with the chapter, else read on.
+So if you are familiar with [Aura.Router](https://github.com/auraphp/Aura.Router) then you are done with this chapter, else read on.

 Aura framework can act both as a micro framework or full stack framework.
-If you are using it as a micro framework, you can set Closure as the action value, else set the same name of the action in the dispatcher.
+If you are using it as a micro framework, you can set a Closure as the action value, else set the same name of the action in the dispatcher.
-Dont' worry, we will be covering about dispatching in next chapter.
+Don't worry, we will cover dispatching in next chapter.

-> N.b.: This chapter gives you a basic understanding of the different types of methods available in router.
+> Note: This chapter gives you a basic understanding of the different types of methods available in router.

 ## Adding a Route

 We will not be showing the whole config file to reduce the space used.
-But the document assume you are adding in the `modify()` method after getting the router service.
+This document assumes you are adding the route in the `modify()` method after getting the router service.

 To create a route, call the `add()` method on the _Router_.
 Named path-info